 In the pipeline*

-At the Margins of Law: A Case-Study of Improbable Trust in Mexico City
+Entrepreneurs of Trust under the Shadow of the State: A Case Study of Improbable Trust in Mexico City - under review.

 The Meek and the Mighty: Two Models of Domination